DINA-community/String-Sysiphos/datamodel/datamodel_csaf.md

 - (new Core): former custom field is now part of the core model
 - (new): new custom field
-- (custom field): Former custom field name, der entsprechend zu ersetzen ist
+- (custom field): Former custom field name, which is replaced

 | **ASSET**                       | |
 | ------------------------------- | ------------------------------------------------------------------------ |